-We wish to encourage and increase opportunities for interactions with nature, and believe clever design can enable this in even the most urban of situations.
+- We wish to encourage and increase opportunities for interactions with nature, and believe clever design can enable this in even the most urban of situations.

 - We advance our practice through constant learning and practice-based research.
-Many lessons can be learnt from plants if we take the time to observe, and forgotten or underutilized landscape management practices hold valuable knowledge to seek.
+Many lessons can be learnt from plants if we take the time to observe.
+Similarly, forgotten or underutilized landscape management practices hold valuable knowledge worth seeking.

 - We acknowledge the Bay Area was a landscape stewarded by indigenous tribes Chochenyo, Karkin, Ramaytush,Yokuts, Muwekma, Patwin, Bay Miwok, and Muwekma prior to colonization.
 We recognize we are living and working on their unceded homeland.

 - We recognize many projects and practice default to a narrative that is not inclusive.
 We seek ways to bring forward the narratives of those who have been silenced or marginalized.

 At Field Collective, we work with homeowners, engineers, architects and community groups to create unique and site responsive landscapes.
 We embrace collaboration; we work closely with our clients to develop creative design solutions while meeting project goals.
 Our previous work includes biodiversity gardens, residential, hospitality, campus design, playgrounds, multi-family housing and open spaces over structure.

 Alexandra Harker and Nicki Copley have worked closely since 2017.
-While at San Francisco firm Creo Landscape Architecture, they worked together on multiple projects, including a large aged-living campus upgrade in Union City, a preschool in San Mateo, and a Mountain View office open space.
-Since coming together in 2020 as Field Collective, they have collaborated on the community-based Eco Patch project in Potrero Hill, San Francisco, as well as multiple residential projects within the wider Bay Area.
+Since coming together in 2020 as Field Collective, they have collaborated on the community-based Potrero Eco-Patch project in San Francisco, as well as residential projects within the wider Bay Area.
 They have shared their planting design knowledge by lecturing to classes UC Berkeley and Merritt Horticulture and by presenting their work at the 2022 California Native Plant Society Conference.
 Shared passions for the environment, education and research, and industry innovations, as well as their friendship, creates a solid foundation for their work.